newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/form-business-entity-foreign.md

 issuingAgency: New Jersey Department of Treasury's Division of Revenue and Enterprise Services
 ---

-You must register your business name and authorize your `legal structure|legal-structure-learn-more` with the State.
+You must register your business name and `authorize|certificate-formation` your `legal structure|legal-structure-learn-more` with the State.

 ---